muammerhallac/codecomplete-2-reading-notes/Part1-Laying the Foundation/Chapter3.md

 Different kinds of software projects call for different balances between preparation and construction.
 Every project is unique.

 ## 3. Problem-Definition Prerequisite

+The problem definition lays down the foundation for the rest of programming process.
+The problem definition should be in user language, and it should be described from the user's point of view.

+Be sure you know what you are aiming at before you start.

+The penalty for failing to define the problem is that you can waste a lot of time solving the wrong problem.
+Actually this is a double penalty because you have a wrong problem solution and you did not resolve the actual problem yet.

 ## 4. Requirements Prerequisite

+Requirements describe in detail what a software system is supposed to do, and they are the first step toward a solution.
+The requirements activity is also known as "requirements development", "requirements analysis", "analysis", "requirement definition", "software requirements", "specification", "functional spec." and "spec."

+### Handling Requirements Changes During Construction
+here are several things you can do to make the best of changing requirements during construction;

+* Use the requirements checklist at the end of the section to assess the quality your requirements
+* Make sure everyone knows the cost of requirement changes
+* Set up a change-control procedure
+* Use development approaches that accommodate changes
+* Dump the project
+* Keep your eye on the business case for the project

 ## 5. Architecture Prerequisite

+Software architecture is the high-level part of software design.
+Architecture is also known as "system architecture," "high-level design," and "top-level design".

+Good architecture makes construction easy.
+Bad architecture makes construction almost impossible.
+Without a good software architecture, you may have the right problem but the wrong solution.

+Architectural changes are expensive to make during construction or later.

+### Typical Architecture Components

+* Program Organization
+* Major Classes
+* Data design
+* Business Rules
+* User Interface Design
+* Resource Management
+* Security
+* Performance
+* Scalability
+* Interoperability
+* Internationalization/Localization
+* Input/Output
+* Error Processing
+* Fault Tolerance
+* Architectural Feasibility
+* Overengineering
+* Buy vs. Build Decision
+* Reuse decision
+* Change Strategy
+* General Architectural Quality

 ## 6. Amount of Time to Spend on Upstream Prerequisites

+Amount of time to spend on problem definition, requirements, and software architecture varies according to your project.
+Generally a well-run project devotes about 10 to 20 percent of its effort and about 20 to 30 percent of its schedule to requirements, architecture, and up-front planning.

+If requirements are unstable and you are working on a small project you will probably need to resolve requirement issues yourself.